emikac123-hub/git-bro/README.md

 ```

 ## DATABASE
-For local developlment, I'm using a non-ephemeral Postgres database.
-Orignially, I was using H2, but needed something that would last longer.
+For local development, I'm using a non-ephemeral Postgres database.
+Originally, I was using H2, but needed something that would last longer.
 Below is the command to start the database.
 Make sure you have Docker installed.

 ```yaml